SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

     HTTP/1.1 201 Created

-Note that all data types in Cumulocity IoT can include arbitrary extensions in the form of additional fragments.
+Note that all data types in {{< product-name-1 >}} can include arbitrary extensions in the form of additional fragments.
 In this case, the event includes a position, but also self-defined fragments can be added.

 #### Step 11: Send alarms